jamesstill/Astronomy/README.md

 Console.WriteLine(ec.λ.ToDegrees().ToReducedAngle().ToString()); // 113°.21
 Console.WriteLine(ec.β.ToDegrees().ToString());                  //   6°.68
 ```
-`HorizontalCoordinates` (Alt-Az) are more involved in that they require the observer's latitude and longitude, the object's equatorial coordinates, referred to a moment in time.
+`HorizontalCoordinates` (Alt-Az) are more involved in that they require the observer's latitude and longitude and the object's equatorial coordinates at a moment in time.
 Suppose we want to know the Altitude (h) and Azimuth (A) of Venus from the U. S. Naval Observatory at 1987 Apr 10 at 19:21 UTC.
-See the code sample **5-HorizontalCoordinates**.
+See the code sample **5-HorizontalCoordinates** on [GitHub](https://github.com/jamesstill/Astronomy) for a more detailed implementation.
 ```
 DateTime datetime = new(1987, 4, 10, 19, 21, 0);
 Moment moment = new Moment(datetime);